numfocus/gsoc/2016/proposals/rai-vivek.md

 * Server verifies the data, opens database connection, updates the record.
   > As suggested in the ideas sections, SQLite will be a low-barrier, easier to
   > maintain database, appropriate for our needs.
+We will, however, use
+  > SQLAlchemy Python ORM and avoid dealing with raw SQL queries improving both
+  > readability and maintenance of code.

 * Server responds with an OK status.